 Our recommendation - use your existing DMS or file-sharing platform

 Since Tallyfy is not a dedicated file-storage and file-syncing tool, we suggest using your existing filesystem on the cloud to handle file sharing, permissions, etc. (such as Dropbox, Box, Google Drive, Sharepoint, Sharefile, etc.)

 - For requesting files - you can usually creating a unique “file request link” in most DMS systems - which allows someone to upload files directly into your DMS.
 Tallyfy never sees them.
 Either an embedded widget (use HTML to paste it in) or a link can work - you generate it once, then you can pass it around the process as a variable.

-- For other cases - your task description can define where you want the file uploaded into your DMS e.g. the folder/path, and then the user would upload something there, grab the link - then paste the link to the file in a Tallyfy small-text field.
+- For other cases - your task description can define where you want the file uploaded into your DMS e.g. the folder/path, and then the user would upload something there, grab the link - then paste the link to the file in a Tallyfy short text field.
 We would then simply store the link to the file, not the file itself.